 - The accessory needed to use your vacuum sealer on the jar is the jar sealer.
 It should also be of the same size as your mason jar and lid;

 - Best items to store in mason jars are liquids like sauces and dips;

-A few times I have already mentioned about sous vide cooking in relation to vacuum sealing.
-I think I have to further explain this method.
+A few times I have already mentioned about sous vide cooking about vacuum sealing.

-- Sous vide is a French-style cooking primarily used to thoroughly and evenly cook meat, or other food products;
+- Sous vide is French-style cooking primarily used to thoroughly and evenly cook meat, or other food products;

 After a long day, wouldn’t you want to come home to a hot, flavorful soup that takes mere minutes to prepare?

-- It will allow you to preserve the left-over soup from a party, freeze it, and when needed, you just have to re-heat.
+- It will allow you to preserve the left-over soup from a party, freeze it, and when needed, you reheat.

-No change in the quality of the food as it retains its flavor and texture.
+- No any change in the quality and freshness of your food as it retains its flavor and texture.

 There are many options, and we have discussed it with you.